LMRW5/f1-project-app/README.md

 # 🏎️ F1 Prediction App

-A sleek, modern Formula 1 prediction web app that uses machine learning to forecast **qualifying** and **race** results for upcoming F1 events.
+A sleek, modern Formula 1 prediction web app that uses machine learning to forecast qualifying and race results for upcoming F1 events.
-The app displays both predictions side-by-side with confidence scores, dynamic driver images, and a responsive F1-inspired UI.
+The app presents predictions side-by-side with confidence scores, dynamic driver images, and a responsive, F1-inspired interface.

 ---